 The preferred coordinate reference system is EPSG 4326 which is based on the WGS 84 horizontal datum.

 Horizontal datum will normally be referenced by giving its code in the EPSG Register.
-If the coordinate reference system is not one of the coordinate reference systems in the EPSG Register, a datum may be specified in a support file as described in S-100 Part 6, should there be a use case in the scope of the data product.

 A set of vertical datums is listed in S-100 Part 10c (S100_VerticalAndSoundingDatum).
-Product Specification developers are encouraged to adopt the S-101 ENC datum (either standard or local S-101 ENC datum) as a common vertical reference datum if possible.
+Product Specification developers are encouraged to adopt the S-101 ENC datum as a common vertical reference datum if possible.
 If a need for an additional datum is identified, it should be proposed as a revision to S-100.
-Products intended for ECDIS should use the same datum as the underlying ENC.
+Where products are in scope for interoperability in ECDIS (as defined in S-98), they should use the same datum as the underlying ENC.
+Incompatible datums may lead to reduced functionality or rejection of datasets.

-S-100 includes ‘local datum’ as an allowed value for datum attributes, but this is of limited utility even within a data product.
+S-100 includes ‘local datum’ as an allowed value for vertical datum attributes, but this is of limited utility even within a data product.
 (S-101 cites an example of use of local datum in a non-tidal basin, where depths may refer to a sounding datum different from that in open waters.
-If this area is navigable at the maximum display scale of the ENC data, the value of this datum must be encoded using attribute vertical datum = 24 (local datum), in a meta-feature co-incident with the area covered by the dock.)
+If this area is navigable at the optimum display scale of the ENC data, the value of this datum must be encoded using attribute vertical datum = 24 (local datum), in a meta feature co-incident with the area covered by the dock.)
 Data conversion to/from unspecified local datums would be problematic.

 Data product delivery